 Brian Dean Sousa, B.M., M.M.

-A native of New Bedford, Massachusetts, Brian Dean Sousa has been working as the Organist and Choirmaster of Saint Thomas Aquinas Roman Catholic Church in Charlottesville, Virginia since October 2006.
+A native of New Bedford, Massachusetts, Brian Dean Sousa worked as the Organist and Choirmaster of Saint Thomas Aquinas Roman Catholic Church in Charlottesville, Virginia from October 2006 until June 2020.

 He obtained his Bachelors Degree in Sacred Music and Organ from Westminster Choir College in 2006 and his Master of Music Degree in Choral Conducting from James Madison University in 2010.
 Organ teachers have included Raymond Whalon, Ken Cowan, and Diane Meredith Belcher.
 Conducting teachers have included James Jordan and Patrick Walders.
 He has sung under the baton of conductors such as Lorin Maazel, Joseph Flummerfelt, Andrew McGill, James Jordan, Anton Armstrong, Jerry Blackstone, and Simon Carrington.